ManojeetMahato/HAND-GESTURE-RECOGNITION-SYSTEM/README.md

 # HAND-GESTURE-RECOGNITION-SYSTEM

+We used a pre-trained Convolutional Neural Network (CNN) model to recognize hand gestures.
+The model was trained on a large dataset of hand gestures and was fine-tuned on our custom dataset.
+The project was successfully able to recognize a variety of hand gestures including thumb-up, thumb-down, fist, and peace sign.
+It has the potential to be used in various applications such as sign language recognition, gaming, and virtual reality.

 ## Prerequisites for this project:
 1. Python – 3.x (we used Python 3.8.8 in this project)
 2. OpenCV – 4.5